aknoss/rayne/README.md

 ## Overview

 Rayne is a 2D adventure game inspired by the classic Zelda series.
-Developed in C++ and powered by SDL for graphics rendering
+Developed in C++ and powered by SDL for graphics rendering.

 ## Installation